doerrie/anyio3/README.md

 anyio3: A Python 3 anyio replacement using either RPi.GPIO or pymata-aio
 =====

-This project aims to replace anyio with a module that is compatible with Python 3 and the Firmata protocol.
-The [anyio](https://github.com/whaleygeek/anyio) package developed by David Whale simulates the 5 most common functions of the RPi.GPIO interface.
-It allows developers without a RaspberryPi to simulate digital GPIO pins or extend their desktop computer with digital GPIO pins using a 3.3v Arduino attached via USB.
-His excellent "Adventures in Minecraft" book uses this to teach children simple electronics projects that interact with Minecraft for RaspberryPi or appropriate simulator mod.

-Reasons to use anyio3:
+Reasons to use anyio3 instead of anyio:
 * Works in Python 3
 * Speaks the [Firmata](https://github.com/firmata) protocol over USB.
-  * Firmata supports Digital and Analog GPIO, PWM, I2C, accurate timing, and much more!
+  * Firmata supports digital and analog GPIO, PWM, I2C, accurate timing, and much more!
-  * Upgrade to these features using [pymata-aio](https://github.com/MrYsLab/pymata-aio)
+  * Upgrade to these features at any time using [pymata-aio](https://github.com/MrYsLab/pymata-aio)
-  * Remain compatible with anyio scripts without needing the anyio firmware.
+  * Remain compatible with anyio scripts after upgrading without changing your firmware.
 * Uses the "StandardFirmataPlus" [Arduino firmware](https://github.com/firmata/arduino) available with the Arduino toolkit.
+* Plug-and-play detection of your Arduino Firmata device.
-* Single import auto-detects RaspberryPi, Firmata Arduino device, or falls back to a console simulator.
+* Single import auto-detects RaspberryPi and Firmata Arduino device, or falls back to a console simulator.
   * Determine which module is loaded by comparing GPIO.hardware to GPIO.RPI, GPIO.PYMATA, and GPIO.CONSOLE.

-There is even a [developing project](https://www.npmjs.com/package/firmata-pi) to make the RaspberryPi a Firmata device.
+This project replaces anyio with a module that is compatible with Python 3 and uses the Firmata protocol and firmwares.
+The original [anyio](https://github.com/whaleygeek/anyio) package developed by David Whale allows developers without a RaspberryPi to simulate digital GPIO pins or use the digital GPIO pins of a 3.3v Arduino attached via USB.
+The excellent "Adventures in Minecraft" book uses anyio to teach children simple electronics projects that interact with Minecraft for RaspberryPi or appropriate simulator mod.

+The anyio package simulates the 5 most common functions of the RPi.GPIO interface.
+These functions are either connected to a console GPIO simulator or to the anyio Arduino firmware implementing the anyio serial protocol.
+While the anyio firmware and protocol are sufficient to run the exercises in the book, they are very limited.
+The anyio package does not support analog pins, I2C, or PWM and the serial protocol and firmware reflect these limitations.
+Additionally there have been reported difficulties running anyio in Python 3.

+A solution to these problems already exists.
+[Firmata](https://github.com/firmata) is a advanced GPIO serial protocol and there is an [Arduino firmware](https://github.com/firmata/arduino) available.
+Better still, Firmata is available for many hardware platforms; there is even ongoing work to build a [Firmata Firmware for RaspberryPi](https://www.npmjs.com/package/firmata-pi) .
+The [pymata-aio](https://github.com/MrYsLab/pymata-aio) package provides Python 3 with a rich interface to any Firmata device.
+Moving forward, Firmata should be the serial protocol and firmware of choice.
+Python developers should be using pymata-aio directly to interact with hardware in an abstract way.

+Developers learning Python from "Adventures in Minecraft" will still need access to an anyio-like library as they learn.
+As they advance, older anyio programs should continue to work alongside pymata-aio programs while using the same firmware and serial protocol.
+This project bridges that gap by using pymata-aio to provide a compatible anyio interface while remaining easy to use.

 Installation
 -----